 ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
 To see other pages, use the menu on the side of your screen.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .
-The team may include medical and radiation oncologists; surgeons; otolaryngologists (ear, nose, and throat doctors); plastic (reconstruction) surgeons; maxillofacial prosthodontists (specialists who perform restorative surgery in the head and neck areas); dentists; physical therapists; speech pathologists; audiologists (hearing experts); psychiatrists; nurses; dietitians; and social workers.
+The team may include medical and radiation oncologists; surgeons; otolaryngologists, who are ear, nose, and throat doctors; plastic, or reconstruction, surgeons; maxillofacial prosthodontists, specialists who perform restorative surgery in the head and neck areas; dentists; physical therapists; speech pathologists; audiologists, or hearing experts; psychiatrists; nurses; dietitians; and social workers.
 It is extremely important that this team creates a comprehensive treatment plan before treatment begins, and people may need to be seen by several specialists before a treatment plan is fully developed.

 Although eliminating the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When planning treatment, doctors consider how it might affect a person’s quality of life, such as how a person feels, looks, talks, eats, and breathes.

 Descriptions of the most common treatment options for AdCC are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+You care plan may also include treatment for your symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Surgery is the removal of the tumor and surrounding tissue during an operation.